MicrosoftDocs/Advertising/advertising/hotel-service/hotel-campaigns.md

 ---
-title: "Lodging campaigns (formerly Hotel campaigns)"
+title: "Lodging campaigns"
-description: Lodging campaigns (formerly Hotel campaigns) is a new campaign type that enables advertisers to showcase their hotels on Bing.com across devices. ms.service: "bing-ads-hotel-service" ms.topic: "article"
+description: Lodging campaigns is a new campaign type that enables advertisers to showcase their hotels on Bing.com across devices. ms.service: "bing-ads-hotel-service" ms.topic: "article"
 author: jonmeyers